SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 zero or more values---called :newTerm:`enumeration cases`---
-and any number of declarations, including computed properties, instance methods, static methods, initializers, type aliases, and even other enumeration, structure, and class declarations.
+and any number of declarations, including computed properties, instance methods, type methods, initializers, type aliases, and even other enumeration, structure, and class declarations.
 Enumeration declarations can't contain deinitializer or protocol declarations.